zudiay/HALO-database-implementation/README.md

 - You will find the outputs in the provided output file.
 - You will find the logs in the haloLog.csv file under the directory you run the command.

-Developed for CMPE493 Introduction to Information Retrieval course, Bogazici University, Fall 2021, together with Adalet Veyis Turgut and Ufuk Arslan
+<i>Developed for CMPE493 Introduction to Information Retrieval course, Bogazici University, Fall 2021, together with Adalet Veyis Turgut and Ufuk Arslan<i>